MicrosoftDocs/power-platform/power-platform/admin/policies-communications.md

 If the Service health dashboard is not available, the status of Dynamics 365 Customer Engagement can be reviewed at the [backup status site](https://status.office.com/).

 If the service incident breaches your *Service Level Agreement*, you can claim a billing credit according to the conditions of your [Online Service Terms outlined in our Product licensing](https://www.microsoft.com/licensing/product-licensing/products).
-If you need help with this, see [Billing FAQs for Customer Engagement](billing-faqs-dynamics-365-online.md).

 <a name="BKMK_ServiceRestored"></a>